 Anderson University offers learning-support services for all students who qualify under the ADAAA/Section 504 of the Rehabilitation Act of 1973.
-To secure support services, students must notify the appropriate institutional representative of the disability, provide current documentation of the disability, and request the specific accommodations needed.
+To secure reasonable accommodations, students must notify the appropriate institutional representative of the disability, provide current documentation of the disability, and request the specific accommodations needed.
 Certain accommodations may require advance notice to the director of disability services for students.

 Many students can benefit from academic support.
-The Kissinger Learning Center, located on the first floor of the Nicholson Library, provides excellent resources in all areas of study regardless of academic ability.
+The Kissinger Academic Center for Excellence (KACE), located on the first floor of the Nicholson Library, provides excellent resources in all areas of study regardless of academic ability.
 These services are available for all enrolled students at no charge.